ccoutant/dwarf-locations/025-multiloc-storage.md

 Append the following entry to the existing storage kinds list, after the "Composite storage" entry:

 > - Multiloc storage.
-A hybrid form of storage where a single piece of
+A hybrid storage form in which a single portion
->   a program object is live at multiple locations.
-Its size is the
+>   of a program object is simultaneously live in multiple
->   size of the smallest of the storages of the multiple underlying
 >   locations.
+The size of a multiloc storage is the minimum number of
+>   contiguous bits accessible in each of its underlying locations,
-Reading from multiloc storage reads from any of the
+>   starting at each location's offset.
+A read from multiloc storage
->   underlying locations.
-Writing to multiloc storage writes to all
+>   may use any one of the underlying locations.
+A write to multiloc
->   the underlying locations.
+>   storage updates all underlying locations.

 Add the following non-normative notes after the storage kind list: